Multi-pathogen situational assessment and forecasting of respiratory disease in Aotearoa New Zealand: Methods

-We obtained two de-identified unit record datasets from Te Whatu Ora Health New Zealand.
-The first dataset contained all reported cases of SARS-CoV-2 in New Zealand since 26 February 2020, including admission date for patients admitted to hospital for treatment for COVID-19.
-The second dataset contained all patients admitted to hospital in the Auckland and Counties Manukau Regions (Kidz First, Starship, Middlemore and Auckland City hospitals) with severe acute respiratory infection (SARI) who tested positive for either influenza or RSV since 2 January 2025.
-These data were collected by Public Health and Forensic Science as part of New Zealand's hospital-based SARI surveillance system \cite{huang2014implementing,phf2025acute}.
+The second dataset contained all patients admitted overnight to {\hl one of the four hospitals in the Auckland and Counties Manukau Districts (Kidz First Children's Hospital, Starship Children's Hospital, Middlemore Hospital and Auckland City Hospital)} with severe acute respiratory infection (SARI) and who tested positive for either influenza or RSV since 2 January 2025.
+These data were collected by Public Health and Forensic Science as part of New Zealand's sentinel hospital-based SARI surveillance system \cite{huang2014implementing,phf2025acute}.

+{\hl It is important to note that the SARS-CoV-2 data are national, while the influenza and RSV data are from a regional sentinel surveillance programme.
+This covers the largest health region in New Zealand with a population of around 1.2 million people \cite{statsnz_pop_size} (i.e. around 23\% of the national total) with similar socioeconomic and demographic characteristics to the New Zealand population \cite{huang2014implementing}.
+The different population catchments preclude comparisons of the absolute number of cases between SARS-CoV-2 and either influenza or RSV, although comparisons in epidemic dynamics, such as the timing of the winter peak, are still possible with appropriate caveats.
+As with many clinical-based respiratory disease surveillance programs, the data relate to cases presenting to the healthcare system with acute respiratory symptoms.
+Additionally, since the surveillance is primarily hospital-based, cases are further skewed towards the severe end of the clinical spectrum and are not necessarily representative of acute respiratory infections in the wider community. }

 Weekly updates to each dataset were provided throughout the 2025 winter season (15 rounds).
 For any given dataset, we refer to the latest date on which data were available as the origin date.
 The final update was received on 23 October 2025 and contained data up to 10 October 2025.
-From each update of the unit record data, we calculated the daily total recorded number of laboratory-confirmed: SARS-CoV-2 case notifications, new SARS-CoV-2 hospital admissions, new influenza hospital admissions, and new RSV hospital admission.
+From each update of the unit record data, we calculated the daily total recorded number of laboratory-confirmed: SARS-CoV-2 case notifications, new SARS-CoV-2 hospital admissions, new influenza hospital admissions, and new RSV hospital admissions.